-Megi Hakobjanyan is selected to be the dean's medalist for the College of Social Science for 2015!
+Megi Hakobjanyan is selected to be the dean's medalist for the College of Social Sciences for 2015!

 We are thrilled to announce that political science major Megi Hakobjanyan is the dean's medalist for the College of Social Science, as well as being the department's outstanding graduate for 2015!
 Born and raised in Armenia, Megi is going to pursue a masters degree in international relations at The Johns Hopkins University, starting at their campus in Bologna, Italy.
 Congratulations!

 Abigail Hudson elected ASI president